7 Natural DIY Beauty Treatments You Can Make With Fruit

 Riboflavin: It eliminates cell-damaging, toxic free radicals that form wrinkles.

-Egg whites have been utilized in face masks since ancient times, particularly in Asia, to achieve fine-looking, radiant skin.
+Since ancient times, egg whites have been utilized in face masks, particularly in Asia, to achieve fine-looking, radiant skin.
 Here is a super simple pimple fighting egg white face mask recipe:

 Egg white: From 1 egg